dynatrace-oss-contrib/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 consumer traces cannot be directly correlated to producer traces.

 A producer SHOULD attach a message creation context to each message.
-The message creation context SHOULD be attached in a way so that it is not possible to be changed by intermediaries.
+The message creation context SHOULD be attached in such a way that it is not possible to be changed by intermediaries.

 > This document does not specify the exact mechanisms on how the creation context is attached/extracted to/from messages.
-Future versions of these conventions will give clear recommendations, following industry standards such as (but not limited to)
+Future versions of these conventions will give clear recommendations, following industry standards including, but not limited to (but not limited to)
 [Trace Context: AMQP protocol](https://w3c.github.io/trace-context-amqp/) and [Trace Context: MQTT protocol](https://w3c.github.io/trace-context-mqtt/)